Sembiance/dexvert-gentoo-overlay/README.md

 # dexvert-gentoo-overlay

-This is a Gentoo overlay that contains multiple programs used by my [dexvert](https://github.com/Sembiance/dexvert) program
+This is a Gentoo overlay that contains multiple programs and custom code patches used by my [dexvert](https://github.com/Sembiance/dexvert) file format conversion program

 ## Install